Cinque Terre itinerary ideas for 1, 2 and 3 days in Cinque Terre Italy. How to get there, the best town to stay, things to do, travel tips.

 The distance between trains stations of literally between 3 and 5 minutes so you can easily see them all in one day.

-I recommend to start in Riomaggiore and finish in Monterosso if you want a splash in the sea at the end of the day or go the opposite direction if you fancy an aperitivo in a smaller, quite town such as Riomaggiore.
+I recommend to start in Riomaggiore and finish in Monterosso if you want a splash in the sea at the end of the day or go the opposite direction if you fancy an aperitivo in a smaller, quiet town such as Riomaggiore.

 Cinque Terre itinerary 1 day – with easy hiking option